mkram01/EPI563-SpatialEPI/docs/01-locating-spatial-epi.md

 :::

 Just as our conceptualization of, or thinking about, *data* in spatial epidemiology requires some reflection, the actual structure and representation of that data with a computer tool such as `R` also requires some attention.

-Specifically, spatial data in `R` is not exactly like the conventional *aspatial* epidemiologic data that is often arranged as a rectangular `data.frame` (e.g. like a spreadsheet where *rows are observations* and *columns are variables*).
+Specifically, spatial data in `R` is not automatically the same as conventional *aspatial* epidemiologic data that is often arranged as a rectangular `data.frame` (e.g. like a spreadsheet where *rows are observations* and *columns are variables*).

 While spatial data are more complex than just a spreadsheet, it *does not* need to be as complex as spatial data in software platforms like ESRI's ArcMap.

 To be *spatial*, a dataset must have a representation of geography, spatial location, or spatial relatedness, and that is most commonly done with either a *vector* or *raster* data model (see description above in vocabulary).
-Those spatial or geographic representations must be stored on your computer and/or held in memory, hopefully with a means for relating or associating the individual locations with their corresponding attributes.
-For example we want to know the attribute (e.g. the count of deaths for a given place), and the location of that place, and ideally we want the two connected together.
+Those spatial or geographic representations must be stored on your computer and/or held in computer memory, hopefully with a means for relating or associating the individual locations with their corresponding attributes.
+For example, we want to know the attribute (e.g. the count of deaths for a given place), and the location of that place, and ideally we want the two connected together.

 Over the past 10+ years, `R` has increasingly been used to analyze and visualize spatial data.
 Early on, investigators tackling the complexities of spatial data analysis in `R` developed a number of ad hoc, one-off approaches to these data.
 This worked in the short term for specific applications, but it created new problems as users needed to generalize a method to a new situation, or chain together steps.
 In those settings it was not uncommon to convert a dataset to multiple different formats to accomplish a task sequence; this resulted in convoluted and error-prone coding, and lack of transparency in analysis.

 An eventual response to this early tumult was a thoughtful and systematic approach to defining a *class of data* that tackled the unique challenges of spatial data in `R`.
 Roger Bivand, Edzer Pebesma and others developed the `sp` package which defined spatial data classes, and provided functional tools to interact with them.

-The `sp` package defined specific data classes to contain or represent *points*, *lines*, and *polygons*, as well as *raster/grid* data; each of these data classes can contain geometry only (these have names like `SpatialPoints` or `SpatialPolygons`) or could contain geometry **plus** related data attributes (these have names like `SpatialPointsDataFrame` or `SpatialPolygonsDataFrame`).
+The `sp` package defined specific data classes to contain or represent *points*, *lines*, and *polygons*, as well as *raster/grid* data.
+Each of these data classes can contain geometry only (these have names like `SpatialPoints` or `SpatialPolygons`) or could contain geometry **plus** related data attributes (these have names like `SpatialPointsDataFrame` or `SpatialPolygonsDataFrame`).

 Each spatial object can contain all the information spatial data might include: the spatial extent (min/max x, y values), the coordinate system or spatial projection, the geometry information, the attribute information, etc.

 Because of the flexibility and power of the `sp*` class of objects, they became a standard up until the last few years.
 Interestingly, it was perhaps the sophistication of the `sp*` class that began to undermine it. `sp*` class data was well-designed from a programming point of view, but was still a little cumbersome (and frankly confusing) for more applied analysts and new users.

 Analysis in *spatial epidemiology* is not primarily about computer programming, but about producing transparent and reliable data pipelines to conduct valid, reliable, and reproducible analysis.
-Thus epidemiologists, and other data scientists, desired spatial tools that could be incorporated into the growing toolbox of data science tools in `R`.
+Thus, epidemiologists and other data scientists desired spatial tools that could be incorporated into the growing toolbox of data science tools in `R`.

 These calls for a more user-friendly and intuitive approach to spatial data led the same team (e.g. Bivand, Pebesma, others) to develop the **Simple Features** set of spatial data classes for `R`.
 Loaded with the `sf` -- for *simple features* -- package, this data format has quickly become the standard for handling spatial data in `R`.